What is Product Context?

 How does Brief provide product context?

-Brief automatically collects and synthesizes product context from tools you already use.
-It extracts work pipeline and velocity from Linear or Jira, your actual built features and tech stack from GitHub, strategy and decisions from Notion or Google Docs, discussions and decisions from Slack, customer research from Fireflies or Fathom, and user behavior from PostHog.
+Brief builds your Product Graph automatically from tools you already use.
+It extracts work pipeline and velocity from Linear or Jira, your actual built features and tech stack from GitHub, strategy and decisions from Notion or Google Docs, discussions and decisions from Slack, customer research from Fireflies, Fathom, or Granola, and user behavior from PostHog.

-Brief then makes this context available to AI coding assistants via MCP (Model Context Protocol).
+Brief then navigates AI coding assistants to this context via MCP (Model Context Protocol).
+Every builder stays aligned.

 How is product context different from code context?